 “We” is the subject, followed by the transitive verb “painted” and the direct object “rocking chair.”

-Why is it important to know the difference between intransitive and transitive verbs?
 When writers confuse transitive and intransitive verbs, their sentences may be incomplete.
 The result is confused communications, with the writer’s exact meaning lost.
 Speakers of other languages often have difficulty determining which verbs take an object, and which do not.
 Sentence mapping or using graphical devices to illustrate the common sentence patterns in English often helps speakers of other languages grasp this important concept.

 The general sentence pattern of subject – verb – object is a foundation in the English language.
 It’s one of the most frequently used, and one of the most basic.
 Children learn this sentence structure quite early in their growth and development.
 To write well, one must alter this structure to add variety and interest to the text.
 Once student writers learn and master this basic pattern, alterations to the pattern provide the beauty and originality of sophisticated prose.